 Dying your hair blue is a bold statement.
 But perhaps you made a mistake; it’s not for you, or you’re over it now and looking for another transformation.
 The question is, how easy is it to dye over blue hair, and what are the best colors to dye over it with?

 What Is The Best Color To Dye Over Blue Hair?

 The best color to dye over blue hair is orange.
 This is because orange is the opposite of blue on the color wheel and any orange-toned color will work best to cancel out blue tones in the hair.

-Dyeing your blue hair with another color is no different than using a regular hair dye, however, there are 3 key steps to follow:
+Dyeing your blue hair with another color is no different than using regular hair dye, however, there are 3 key steps to follow: